SMSPIRITUALITY—MEDIA

 The transmission

-Ramakrishna gathered around himself a circle of educated young Bengalis through the 1880s — Narendranath Datta, later Swāmī Vivekānanda; Rakhal Chandra Ghosh, later Swāmī Brahmananda; Tarak Nath Ghoshal, later Swāmī Shivananda — many of whom had passed through the Brahmo Samaj's rationalising reform of Hinduism and were dissatisfied with what it had drained from the tradition.
-After his death the disciples took formal renunciation and founded the Ramakrishna Math, then in 1897 the Ramakrishna Mission as the missionary and service arm.
-Vivekananda's address to the World's Parliament of Religions in Chicago on 11 September 1893 — the Sisters and brothers of America opening, the dispassionate exposition of Advaita Vedānta to an American audience that had not encountered it as a living teaching before — is the upstream event of the modern English-language reception of Indian non-dual thought, and lands on every later figure whose lineage descends from that reception, including Paramahansa Yogananda, Sri Yukteswar (whose teacher Lahiri Mahasaya was operating in the same Bengal milieu) and through them the long arc into the contemporary Western non-duality scene the index documents.
-The Gospel of Sri Ramakrishna — Mahendranath Gupta's verbatim record of conversations with the master between 1882 and 1886, written down nightly and published in five Bengali volumes from 1902 — remains the foundational text.
+Through the 1880s Ramakrishna gathered a circle of educated young Bengalis around him.
+Among them were Narendranath Datta, who took the renunciate name Swāmī Vivekānanda; Rakhal Chandra Ghosh, later Swāmī Brahmananda; and Tarak Nath Ghoshal, later Swāmī Shivananda.
+Many had passed through the Brahmo Samaj's rationalising reform of Hinduism and were dissatisfied with what it had stripped from the tradition.
+After Ramakrishna's death, the disciples took formal renunciation and founded the Ramakrishna Math, then in 1897 the Ramakrishna Mission as its missionary and service arm.
+Vivekananda's address at the World's Parliament of Religions in Chicago on 11 September 1893 opened with Sisters and brothers of America and gave a dispassionate account of Advaita Vedānta to an audience that had not met it as a living teaching.
+That address is the starting point of the modern English-language reception of Indian non-dual thought.
+Its influence reaches every later figure whose lineage descends from that reception, including Paramahansa Yogananda and Sri Yukteswar, whose teacher Lahiri Mahasaya was operating in the same Bengal milieu, and from them into the contemporary Western non-duality scene.
+The Gospel of Sri Ramakrishna, Mahendranath Gupta's verbatim record of conversations between 1882 and 1886, written down nightly and published in five Bengali volumes from 1902, remains the foundational text.

 What he is not